The Application class¶

 on_start¶

-This event should be used to configure things such as new request handlers,
+This event should be used to configure components such as new request handlers

 and services registered in app.services